 This is the key.
 If you get nervous about the spread of coronavirus and want to cancel to get your money back, not just any policy will do.

 With few exceptions, you need a policy with a “cancel for any reason” policy.
 That’s because a standard trip insurance policy – like those you can add on at check-out directly with the airline – don’t consider the coronavirus a “covered reason” for cancellation.
-Trip coverage you get from credit cards like the Chase Sapphire Preferred or Chase Sapphire Reserve also won’t cut it.
+Trip coverage you get from credit cards like the Chase Sapphire Preferred Card or Chase Sapphire Reserve also won’t cut it.

 These other, less-comprehensive policies may help cover some costs if your flights are changed or delayed due to the outbreak – as well as medical costs if you contract coronavirus, God forbid.
 But if you are concerned about traveling and decide to cancel, you need the right policy.

 In most cases, you can simply add a “cancel for any reason” clause as an upgrade.
 Some more comprehensive travel insurance policies just include them in the fine print.
 And in this situation, you can’t cut corners: You need to read the fine print of your policy to make sure you’re getting what you think you’re getting.

 As you might have guessed, it doesn’t come cheap.
 All travel insurance prices are based on the cost of your trip, but adding one of these “cancel for any reason” can raise the cost of your coverage by as much as 30-80% or more.

 One more thing: You likely won’t get 100% of your money back.
 Most travel insurance, like this Travelex policy for an upcoming weeklong trip to the United Kingdom, would get you up to 75% of your non-refundable costs back.
 That 75% return is the norm for these policies.

 Still, that’s better than nothing.